Creative writing

 What do creative writing graduates do?

-A tenth (10%) of creative writing graduates in employment in the UK are working in artistic, literary and media occupations, while 7% are working as sales, marketing and related associate professionals.
-4% are teaching professionals, and a further 4% are media professionals.
+A tenth (9%) of creative writing graduates in employment in the UK are working as authors, writers and translators, while 7% are working as advertising and marketing associate professionals.
+4% are secondary teaching professionals, and a further 2% are library clerks and assistants.

 Find out what other creative writing graduates are doing 15 months after finishing their degrees in What do graduates do?